TarquinScott/AsyncStateMachine/README.md

 //add an entry action for Amber that simulates a delay and then goes straight to Green with a continuation.<br />
 //The continuation fires a trigger based on an option such as Succeed or Fail.<br />
 //It allows chaining of triggers so that firing one trigger results in several being fired<br />
-//This can be important in code where access to the state machine is not possible but states need to be flowed one into the other).<br />

 sm.Configure("Amber")<br />
   .AddAsyncEntryAction<br />